Yakushiji Temple East Pagoda Foundation Clay Tile Lamp Lid Rest by Rakusai Bisai

 Width: 6.0cm x 6.0cm Height: 5.8cm

---The breath of the earth over 1,300 years is reflected in the light of wabi-
+--Reflecting the breath of the earth over 1,300 years in the light of wabi--

 1. Overview of the work

-This piece is a tile lamp-shaped lid rest made by Onishi Rakusai, an Akahada ware potter from Yatsushiro in Nara, using the old clay that supported the foundation of the National Treasure, the East Pagoda of Yakushiji Temple.
-Although it is a small prop for resting a kettle lid, the open-ceiling window carved into the hemispherical body and the plate opening at the top give it a mysterious silhouette reminiscent of a tile lamp in a temple.
+This piece is a tile lamp-shaped lid rest made by Onishi Rakusai of Yatsushiro, an Akahada ware potter in Nara, using the old clay that supported the base of the East Pagoda of Yakushiji Temple, a national treasure.
+Although it is a small prop for resting a kettle lid, the open-ceiling window carved into the hemispherical body and the saucer opening at the top give it a mysterious silhouette reminiscent of the tile lamps of temples.

 2. Shape and design

-The firing gives the reddish-brown iron glaze a dull shine, and slight purple-brown kiln changes have appeared around the edges of the windows and the top of the body.
-This natural glaze has appeared when the magnesia and quartz particles contained in the foundation soil melted, and can be considered a "crystallization of the soil" indicating the accumulation of time since the Hakuho period.
+The firing gives the reddish-brown iron glaze a dull glow, and slight purple-brown kiln changes appear on the window edges and the top of the body.
+This is a natural glaze that appears when magnesia and quartz particles contained in the base soil melt, and can be said to be "earth crystals" that indicate the accumulation of time since the Hakuho period.

-3. Techniques and the significance of "foundation soil"
+3. Techniques and the significance of "base soil"

-What is foundation soil? <br data-end="657" data-start="654">The soil from the foundation of the East Pagoda of Yakushiji Temple was temporarily removed during the major repair work in the Reiwa era (2009-2020).
-It is a legacy of the earth that was compacted by monks and craftsmen from the Hakuho period 1,300 years ago, and the parts that were not returned after the repair work were used as pottery material from the perspective of protecting the cultural property.
+What is base soil? <br data-start="654" data-end="657">The soil from the base of the East Pagoda of Yakushiji Temple was temporarily removed during the major repairs of the Reiwa era (2009-2020).
+It is a legacy of the earth that was compacted by monks and craftsmen of the Hakuho period 1,300 years ago, and the part that was not returned after the repairs was used as pottery material from the perspective of protecting the cultural property.

 ② After shaping it into a hemispherical shape on a potter's wheel, a fire window is cut out with a blade, and it is then dried.

-③The pottery is fired in a reducing fire at around 1,240°C, and the iron from the foundation soil is sublimated into a reddish-purple iron glaze.
+③The piece is fired in a reduction fire at around 1240°C, and the iron from the base clay is sublimated into a reddish-purple iron glaze.

-Exquisite texture <br data-end="945" data-start="942">The "gravel skin" with quartz grains unique to the foundation soil floating on the surface faithfully reproduces the fired quality of a tile lamp and adds depth to the reflection of the flame when it is reflected.
+The exquisite texture <br data-start="942" data-end="945">The "gravel skin" with quartz grains unique to the foundation soil floating on the surface faithfully reproduces the fired texture of a tile lamp and adds depth to the reflection of the flame when it is reflected.

 4. Historical background of the Kawara-to motif

 Kawara lanterns are lighting fixtures for temples made from the same clay as roof tiles, and are said to have become popular during the Edo and Meiji periods.
-These simple lights, which were protected from the wind by a bell-shaped fireplace and supported religious services throughout the night, have long been popular as tea ceremony pottery that reflects the scenery of the tile surface.
-The East Pagoda of Yakushiji Temple is a beautiful three-story pagoda praised as "frozen music," and in 2020, a major repair project was completed after 12 years of work.
-The foundation soil, which was the "silent power" that supported this pagoda for 1,300 years, can be said to have been reborn as a "moving light" once again through the firing flames.
+Covered with a bell-shaped fireplace to protect from the wind, these simple lights supported religious services throughout the night, and have long been popular as tea ceremony pottery that faithfully reflects the beauty of the tile surface.
+The East Pagoda of Yakushiji Temple is a beautiful three-story pagoda praised as "frozen music," and in 2020 it underwent major repairs over a 12-year period.
+The foundation soil, which served as a "silent force" that supported the pagoda for 1,300 years, can be said to have been reborn as a "moving light" through the firing flames.

-Onishi Rakusai has adopted the philosophy of "vessels that connect the memories of Nara to the next generation," and has attempted to revive the material "history itself," the foundation clay of the East Pagoda of Yakushiji Temple, in addition to motifs unique to the region, such as old roof tiles, deer, and temple bells.
-In this lid rest, he combines the warm elegance of Akahada ware and the roughness of the foundation clay in the simple form of a tile lamp, skillfully fusing the wabi of tea ceremony utensils with the weight of history.
+Onishi Rakusai's philosophy is "tableware that connects the memories of Nara to the next generation," and in addition to motifs unique to the region such as old roof tiles, deer, and temple bells, he has attempted to revive "history itself" as a material - the clay base of the East Pagoda of Yakushiji Temple.
+In this lid rest, he combines the warm elegance of Akahada ware with the roughness of the clay base in the simple form of a roof tile lamp, skillfully fusing the wabi aesthetic of tea ceremony utensils with the weight of history.

-The "Yakushiji East Pagoda Foundation Clay Tile Lantern Lid Rest" is a masterpiece in which clay that has been around for over a thousand years meets fire and becomes a "light" once again, brought back to life in the palm of your hand.
-When you place the ladle on it, the fire from the hearth peeks out from the tile lantern window, drawing the light of prayer that has continued to illuminate the East Pagoda into the tea room.
-Please enjoy this microcosm that reflects history, faith, and the flavor of Nara clay during a seasonal tea ceremony.
+The "Yakushiji East Pagoda Base Clay Tile Lamp Lid Rest" is a masterpiece in which clay that has cherished for over a thousand years meets fire and becomes a "light" once again, brought back to life in the palm of your hand.
+When you place a ladle on it, the fire from the hearth peeks out from the tile lamp window, drawing the light of prayer that has always illuminated the East Pagoda into the tea room.
+Please enjoy this microcosm that reflects history, faith, and the rich flavor of Nara clay at a seasonal tea ceremony.

 Share